2024 Saudi Arabia Snooker Masters

 The 2024 Saudi Arabia Snooker Masters was a professional snooker tournament that took place from 30 August to 7 September 2024 at Green Halls in Riyadh, Saudi Arabia.
-It was the inaugural edition of the tournament and was part of the 2024–25 snooker season.
+Part of the 2024–25 snooker season, it was the first of two editions staged before the tournament was cancelled in 2026.
 The tournament featured a total prize fund of £2,302,000, the second-highest after the World Championship.
-It is one of snooker's four major tournaments.
+It was billed as one of snooker's four major tournaments.

 Judd Trump won the tournament, defeating Mark Williams 109 in the final.
 There were 91 century breaks made in the event, the highest being a 147 by Noppon Saengkham.

 Format

 There were 17 amateur wildcard players from the Middle East included in the draw, including 7 from Saudi Arabia.